MarcelHB/devguide/book.md

 * How is somebody keeping up to date with technological advancements and legal requirements?
 If any, what is the range of view beyond the own zone of comfort, and specialization?
 * What is the attitude towards doing mistakes?
 How is quality being evaluated when not being asked for protocols?

-When not aligned or guided properly, a team of software engineers may easily face misunderstandings, conflicts, delays, frustration &ndash; that is subsumed in an [article](https://neverworkintheory.org/2021/08/29/software-development-waste.html) called _Software Development Waste_.This, in turn, translates straight into time-to-market, or worse, disaster recovery and bad press.
+When not aligned or guided properly, a team of software engineers may easily face misunderstandings, conflicts, delays, frustration &ndash; that is subsumed in an [article](https://neverworkintheory.org/2021/08/29/software-development-waste.html) called _Software Development Waste_.
+This, in turn, translates straight into time-to-market, or worse, disaster recovery and bad press.
 Unless it is _Cyberpunk 2077_, then delay is probably good [annotation as of 2021: _Well, ..._].

 ### How to read, what to read